-Click here for additional installments of Profiles in Sewing, a Threads series about the lesser known individuals who made a difference in the world of fashion and sewing.
+Click here for additional installments of Profiles in Sewing History, a Threads series about the lesser known individuals who made a difference in the world of fashion and sewing.

 Blakemore, Erin.
 “Meet Mary Kies, America’s First Woman to Become a Patent Holder.”
 Smithsonian.com, Smithsonian Institution, 5 May 2016, www.smithsonianmag.com/smart-news/meet-mary-kies-americas-first-woman-become-patent-holder-180959008/?no-ist.